odu-cs432-websci/public/fall21/syllabus.md

 ## Course Policies

-### Email/Piazza
+### Email/Blackboard

-Each student must check the class Piazza site and email daily.
-You should use Piazza to ask and answer general course-related questions.
-I will also use this to notify you about important updates (assignment deadline changes, office hours cancellations, etc.).
+Each student must check email and the class Blackboard site daily.
+You should use our class Blackboard Discussion Board to ask and answer general course-related questions.
+I will use Blackboard Announcements to notify you about important updates (assignment deadline changes, office hours cancellations, etc.).

 ### Participation

 Since this is an online class, it is essential that you regularly stay involved in class activities.
-This includes checking the class website and Piazza for announcements, submitting assignments on time, and responding to discussion posts in a timely manner.
+This includes checking the class Blackboard for announcements, submitting assignments on time, and responding to discussion posts in a timely manner.

 ### Make-up Work